 PC 824 Clerkship.
 A twelve-month clinical placement designed primarily to provide intensive experience in diagnosis and assessment.
-Prerequisite: PC820.
+Prerequisite: PC820 and PC804.

 PC 836 Human Sexuality.
 An overview of physiological, psychological, and social-cultural variables associated with sexual identity, sexual behavior, and sexual disorder as specified in Section 1382 of the Regulations Relating to the Practiced of Psychology.
 Includes an overview of the psychosexual disorders and their assessment and treatment.
 Meets clinical seminar requirement and requirement for California licensure.
-(2 units)

-PC 837 Clinical Issues/Child Abuse.
+PC 837 Child Abuse and Domestic Violence.
 This course is designed to meet the requirements of California Assembly Act AB141, which specifies that mental health professionals complete training in child abuse assessment and reporting.
 Treatment issues are also covered.
 Meets clinical seminar requirement and requirement for California licensure.
 (2 units)

-PC 838 Alcoholism/Substance Abuse.
+PC 838 Alcoholism and Substance Abuse.
 This course is designed to meet the requirements of Senate Bill 1796 for training in the detection and treatment of alcoholism and chemical dependency.
 Meets clinical seminar requirement and requirement for California licensure.
 Prerequisite: PG810.
 (2 units)

 PC 840 Pre-Internship.
-PhD students only.
-(Fifth year) (4 per quarter for 4 quarters)
+A 12-month clinical placement for PhD students only.
+(Fifth year) (4 per guarter for 4 quarters)